-- 1. Without prejudice to Article 11, contracting authorities from different Member States may act jointly in the award of public contracts by using one of the means described in this Article. - 2.
-Member States shall not prohibit their contracting authorities from using centralised purchasing activities offered by central purchasing bodies established in another Member State, even where the Member States have stipulated that certain procurements shall be made by having recourse to a specific central purchasing body pursuant to the third subparagraph of Article 35(1).
+- 1. Without prejudice to Article 11, contracting authorities from different Member States may act jointly in the award of public contracts by using one of the means described in this Article. - AMember State shall not prohibit its contracting authorities from using centralised purchasing activities offered by central purchasing bodies established in another Member State, under the same terms and conditions as a contracting authority established in that Member State. [...]